siyul-park/uniflow/docs/user_extensions.md

 }
 ```

-Create a function to instantiate the node, configuring packet processing by passing a handler function to the `OneToOneNode` constructor:
+Define a function to create the node and set up the packet processing using the `OneToOneNode` constructor:

 ```go
 func NewTextNode(contents string) *TextNode {